-These various provisions are not necessarily or properly connected.
-The measure creates an entirely new system for nominating candidates for the primary election.
+Next, the measure creates an entirely new system for nominating candidates for the primary election.
 It not only changes who can be on the primary ballot, but it also changes how candidates get there.
 The measure now allows unaffiliated and minority party candidates to petition on the ballot, and it changes the numbers of signatures required, while allowing any voter to sign petitions for unaffiliated or minority party candidates.
-This is a fundamentally different subject than the manner in which Coloradans choose the primary winners who advance to the general election.